 * You would have been better off by $936 with Agency A ($17,784 – $16,848 = $936) since they had a higher hourly equivalent and low census protection never came into play.

-Scenerio 2: If 36 hours are cancelled—a very common cancelled shift policy of one shift per month:
+Scenario 2: If 36 hours are canceled—a very common canceled shift policy of one shift per month:

 |Agency A||Agency B|

 |(468 hours – 36 hours = 432 hours) x $38 = $16,416||468 hours X $36 = $16,848*|